betoule/cosmologix/doc/validation_paper.md

 vector size, except in the case of `astropy` and `jax_cosmo`.
 We differentiate between the first call and subsequent calls, as the initial call may involve specific overheads.
-For `cosmologix`, this includes JIT-compilation times, which introduce a significant delay.
+For `cosmologix`, this includes JIT-compilation times, which introduces a significant delay.
 Efforts are underway to optimize this aspect.
 Note that we did not yet manage to jit-compile the luminosity distance computation in `cosmoprimo`, due to a compilation error.
 The speed measurement may